dodyeid/Josephus_Problem/README.md

 ## My First Solution
 I built an algorithm that plays the game given n and k, and then spits out the last survivor.

+It is essentially a do-while loop with some modular logic and dictionary building.

 ## Possible Future Solution
 There is potential to use recursion here, though this is a work in progress for me.